 For full home remodeling projects that include changes to the floorplan, this stage will give the homeowner their first feel of the new space.
 Often this is most drastic when a closed floorplan is being converted to an open floorplan layout.

 Now that some of the drywall has been removed and the walls are “open”, the contractor will want to work on the items inside the walls including plumbing, electrical, gas, and HVAC.

 In some major whole house renovation projects, the homeowner may require the contractor to replace or upgrade an entire home system like the wiring, the plumbing lines, or the furnace/ducts.
-In other cases, this portion of the job will be more minor and include relocating some systems to accommodate the new layout/design or provide additional outlets, lights, or plumbing locations.
+In other cases, this portion of the job will be more minor and include relocating some systems to accommodate the new layout/design or providing additional outlets, lights, or plumbing locations.

 During this period, you’ll notice the contractor is bringing in multiple sub-contractors, who are specialists in their respective trades.
 This is a good time for the homeowner to start ‘reviewing’ the work on a regular basis to ensure things look right and nothing is being missed.
 Oftentimes, the homeowner will notice something they want to correct, be it a wall without enough electrical outlets or a light in the wrong location, etc.